rotassator/silverstripe-build/README.md

 other-folder/
 ```

-The folders listed here will be copied to the new release folder, similar to how the processing for `assets/`.
+The folders listed here will be copied to the new release folder, similar to the deploy process for `assets/`.